The Scene

 Joshua Hopkins

-Past concert engagements included his European concert debut with the Orquesta Sinfónica del Principado de Asturias in Spain, performing Peter Lieberson's beautiful and poignant Songs of Love and Sorrow, Bach's Magnificat with Orchestra of St. Luke's under the baton of Robert Spano at Carnegie Hall, and Nielsen's Symphony No. 3 as well as Mozart's Mass in C minor with the New York Philharmonic under the baton of Alan Gilbert.
-Mr. Hopkins toured North America with Bernard Labadie and Les Violons du Roy offering performances of Bach's Christmas Oratorio and Händel's Messiah in Quebec, Montreal, Los Angeles, and at Carnegie Hall in New York.
-He also has performed and recorded Bach's St. John Passion with Portland Baroque Orchestra and Arion Orchestre Baroque.
-Additional highlights of his concert schedule include his debut with the Cleveland Orchestra under the baton of Vladimir Ashkenazy in performances of Peer Gynt, Händel's Dettingen Te Deum with the San Francisco Symphony, Messiahwith the National Arts Centre Orchestra under Trevor Pinnock, and Die Zauberflöte with the Toronto Symphony Orchestra led by Bernard Labadie.
-Under the auspices of the Marilyn Horne Foundation, the artist appeared in recital at the Santa Fe Concert Association and, in conjunction with the Gilmore Festival, Mr. Hopkins presented an all-Schumann program for recitals in Michigan.
+Past concert engagements have included his European concert debut with the Orquesta Sinfónica del Principado de Asturias in Spain, performing Peter Lieberson’s Songs of Love and Sorrow, Bach’s Magnificat with Orchestra of St. Luke’s under the baton of Robert Spano at Carnegie Hall, and both Nielsen’s Symphony No. 3 and Mozart’s Mass in C minor with the New York Philharmonic under the baton of Alan Gilbert.
+Mr. Hopkins toured North America with Bernard Labadie and Les Violons du Roy in Bach’s Christmas Oratorio and Handel’s Messiah in Quebec, Montreal, Los Angeles, and at Carnegie Hall in New York.
+He has also performed and recorded Bach’s St. John Passion with Portland Baroque Orchestra and Arion Orchestre Baroque.
+Joshua Hopkins has performed Handel’s Messiah with San Francisco Symphony, Chicago Symphony, Philadelphia Orchestra, National Arts Centre Orchestra, and National Symphony Orchestra.
+Additional highlights of his concert schedule include his debut with the Cleveland Orchestra under the baton of Vladimir Ashkenazy in performances of Peer Gynt, Haydn’s Creation with the Dallas Symphony Orchestra, Handel’s Dettingen Te Deum with the San Francisco Symphony, Die Zauberflöte with the Toronto Symphony Orchestra led by Bernard Labadie, and Brahms’ Ein deutsches Requiem with Hans Graf and the Houston Symphony.

 Related Companies